Four journalists missing in Mexican state of Durango

-The Inter-American Commission on Human Rights says several more have also been kidnapped.'Picked up'
+The Inter-American Commission on Human Rights says several more have also been kidnapped.

 Three of the missing journalists were "picked up" at about midday on Monday and the fourth vanished later that night, the state-run National Commission for Human Rights said.

 The four - two cameramen from the Televisa network, a reporter for Multimedios TV and a reporter for the newspaper El Vespertino - were taken in the Laguna region, which includes Durango and parts of the neighbouring state of Coahuila.

 "The lack of investigation into attacks on journalists has made them more vulnerable in doing their work," the rights commission said in a statement.

 Mexico is regarded by some press organisations as the most dangerous country in Latin America for journalists.

 The state of Durango has often been the scene of bloody clashes between rival drug cartels.